bugzilla/bugzilla/docs/en/rst/installing/postgresql.rst

 Next we will create a database for bugzilla to use

-:command:`createdb -U postgress -O bugs bugs`
+:command:`createdb -U postgres -O bugs bugs`

 This will create a database named `bugs` that is owned (-O) by the `bugs` user.